-In the last article, we looked at organisational factors and how they can impact health and safety.
-In this article, we’ll turn the focus onto job factors.
+In the previous article, we examined how organisational factors impact health and safety.
+Now, let’s shift our focus to job factors.

-Jobs that are conducted in poor physical working conditions (such as high levels of noise, poor ventilation).
+Jobs in poor physical conditions, such as high noise levels or poor ventilation, pose risks.